-Chilula – A small Athapascan division that occupied the north-west portion of the Valley of Redwood Creek in northern California and Bald Hills, dividing it from Klamath Valley.
+Chilula – A small Athapascan division that occupied the northwest portion of the Valley of Redwood Creek in northern California and Bald Hills, dividing it from Klamath Valley.
 They were shut off from the immediate coast of Yurok, who inhabited villages at the mouth of Redwood Creek.
 Living above them on Redwood Creek was the related Athapascan group known as Whilkut or Xoilkut.
 Chilula descendants have since been incorporated into the Hupa.

-Chimakuan – A linguistic family consisting of two tribes and languages spoken on the Olympic Peninsula in northwestern Washington.
+Chimakuan – A linguistic family consisting of two tribes and languages are spoken on the Olympic Peninsula in northwestern Washington.
 Of the two languages, Chemakum and Quileute, the first is extinct, and the latter is endangered.
 The situation of these two tribes and certain traditions indicate that the family may have been more powerful in former times and occupied the entire region to the south of the Strait of Juan de Fuca, from which the Clallani and Makah drove them out.
 This, however, is uncertain.
 They had a high reputation among their Indian neighbors for warlike qualities but, for the greater part, were on friendly terms with the white settlers.